 United States of America v.
 John M. Mushriqui, et al

-- Practice Area(s): Foreign Corrupt Practices Act & Anti-Corruption, Government Enforcement, Securities Litigation, Enforcement & Regulatory, White Collar
+- Practice Area(s): Foreign Corrupt Practices Act & Anti-Corruption, Securities Litigation, Enforcement & Regulatory, White Collar

 - Attorney(s): Krakoff, David S.; Parkinson, James T.; Randell, Lauren R.